The Best Seeds for Treating Migraines

 - Natural source of minerals: high levels of calcium, magnesium and zinc, all real soldiers in the fight against migraines.
 They also provide you with the basic nutrients you need to stay healthy.

 - Natural source of omega 3 fatty acids: once again, chia seeds have this element that is so crucial in preventing migraines.
 It also improves your heart health and cholesterol levels, so you should always try to consume a good amount of this type of fat.

 Have you tried sesame seeds?
 This delicious seed goes well with tons of main dishes, desserts and homemade breads.
 You can also consume them on their own, about two tablespoons per day.
 But how does this food help people who suffer from migraines?

 - High magnesium levels: The high magnesium content in sesame seeds can help you prevent blood vessel spasms, which lead to migraines.
-In fact, many people consume sesame seeds on a regular basis to prevent headaches, dizziness and migraines.
+In fact, many people consume sesame seeds for treating migraines on a regular basis or to prevent headaches and dizziness.

 In conclusion, you can pick a different seed to eat each day as a way to supplement your current diet.
 About two tablespoons per day will do wonders for your health.It might interest you...